HULU PLANS AND PRICING

 Aliens randomly show up and strategically place themselves across the globe, with humans falling into complete panic in response.
 Most movies would take this set up and deliver a city-destroying action-fest.
 Director Denis Villeneuve and writer Eric Heisserer aim for something more thoughtful and empathetic.
 It’s a movie about understanding and listening.
 This sci-fi thinker is one of the best movies of the decade. —Eddie Strait

-- What’s new on Hulu
+- How to watch HBO on Hulu

 8) Mom and Dad

 Nicolas Cage and Selma Blair go off the deep end in Brian Taylor’s 2017 comedy-thriller about a mysterious event that causes parents to want to kill their kids.
 That conceit alone makes this film an acquired taste, but Mom and Dad also gives Cage the room to go completely over the top (like the scene where he destroys a pool table while singing “The Hokey Pokey”) so some dark humor seeps into the murderous rage.
 Cage doesn’t overpower the film.
 In fact, there are actually some touching, introspective moments between him and Blair. —Audra Schroeder

 Still not sure what to watch on Hulu?
-Here are the best movies on Hulu, what’s new, the best shows on Hulu, the sexiest movies you can stream on the service, scary movies, Hulu documentaries, anime, and the must-see Hulu originals.
+Here are the best movies on Hulu, what’s new, the best shows on Hulu, the sexiest movies you can stream on the service, Hulu documentaries, anime, and the must-see Hulu originals.